Almonesson, New Jersey

-Almonesson is an unincorporated community located within Deptford Township, Gloucester County, New Jersey.
+Almonesson is an unincorporated community located within Deptford Township, Gloucester County, in the U.S. state of New Jersey.
 It is accessible by Route 41, Route 42, Route 55, County Route 534, and County Route 544.
 The Deptford Mall is located just north of the center of Almonesson.

 Almonesson Lake is a large lake in the community, which at one time produced significant amounts of ice each winter.
 The name Almonesson derives from a Native American name meaning "young fox place".

 Notable people

 People who were born in, residents of, or otherwise closely associated with Almonesson include: